 Wolfenstein 2: The New Colossus is a game about shooting Nazis.
 All well and good until you realize Bethesda censored it in Germany, of its own volition, due to Cold War-era censorship laws.
 It was also never officially published in Israel due to… well, Bethesda took the right to remain silent about that one.
 We can only assume it’s because they were petrified a game about a Polish-American Jew killing tons of Nazis would accidently offend someone there.

-One day, Shalev contacted Nadav and I regarding a satirical game he wanted to develop, covering this ordeal: a game comprised entirely of the parts Bethesda cut out of the German version, with an heavy emphasis on Hitler’s mustache.
+One day, Shalev contacted Nadav and I regarding a satirical game he had in mind: a game comprised entirely of the parts Bethesda cut out of the German version of Wolf 2, with an heavy emphasis on Hitler’s mustache.
 Two weekends later, Wolfenstäche was born.